BenCos17/ben-cogs/skysearch/README.md

 - `[p]skysearch apistats_save` - Manually save API statistics (owner only)

 ### Dashboard Integration
-- `/third-parties/Skysearch` - Web interface for cog
+- `/third-parties/Skysearch` - Web interface for the cog
+there is 4 total pages in it
+- Main Page - shows stats for airplanes.live and tagged aircraft (tags aren't currently updated)
+- Apistats - shows apistats for the cog itself
+- Guild - allows you to change cog settings in the dashboard (uses ids, to get them enable developer mode on discord)
+- Lookup - allows you to lookup data directly in the cog dashboard page